kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 Create Gloo Edge `Upstream` and `VirtualService` resources to route requests to the Lambda function.

 1. Create an upstream resource that references the Lambda secret.
-Update the region as needed.
+Update the region with your Lamda location, such as `us-east-1`.
    {{< tabs >}}
    {{< tab name="kubectl" codelang="shell">}}
    kubectl apply -f - <<EOF